parkyh2024/Curriculum-YOLO-for-Tumor-Detection/README.md

     # Enter the zoom factor(s) to generate (e.g., '2-4' or '2,3,4')
     ```

-### Step 2: Model Training
+### Step 2: Automated Curriculum Learning Training

-The training process is automated to handle multiple datasets sequentially.
+Once the zoom-in datasets are ready, execute the automated curriculum learning pipeline.
+This script automatically proceeds with training in a predefined sequence (`Zoom2` -> `Zoom3` -> `Zoom4` -> `Resized640`), using the best weights (`best.pt`) from each stage as the initial weights for the next.

-* **Run Automated Training:**
+* **Run Automated Curriculum Training:**
-    Execute the `Start_training.py` script.
-It will automatically discover all prepared datasets (`Original`, `Zoom2_640`, etc.) and train a YOLOv5 model on each one sequentially.
-You will be prompted for a single seed value to ensure reproducibility across experiments.
+    Execute the `Start_CL_training.py` script.
+You will be prompted for a seed value to ensure reproducibility.
     ```bash
     python Start_CL_training.py
-    # Enter a 4-digit seed (0-9999), or 'n' for a random seed
+    # Enter a seed value (or 'n' for random):
     ```
-    For the curriculum learning approach, the best weights (`best.pt`) from one stage should be used as the starting weights for the next.
-This script can be adapted to automate this transfer process.
+    Upon completion, the final model will be saved with a name like `CL_final_seed<your_seed>.pt`.

-### Step 3: Model Performance Validation
+### Step 3: Model Performance Validation (Accuracy)

-After training is complete, evaluate the final models on the held-out test set.
+After training is complete, evaluate the final model's performance (mAP, Precision, Recall) on the held-out test set.

 * **Run Validation:**
-    Execute the `Start_val.py` script.
-It will scan for all completed training runs and present you with a numbered list.
+    Execute the `Start_CL_val.py` script.
+You must pass the **same seed value used in Step 2** as the `--seed` argument.
     ```bash
-    python Start_val.py
+    python Start_CL_val.py --seed YOUR_SEED_VALUE
+    # Replace YOUR_SEED_VALUE with the seed used during training (e.g., 123)
     ```
-    Select the model(s) you wish to evaluate.
-The script will then run `yolov5/val.py` with the `--task test` flag to measure the model's generalization performance.
+    The script will automatically locate the final model and test image list corresponding to that seed and run YOLOv5's `val.py`.

+### Step 4: Benchmark Inference Speed (Optional)

+In addition to model accuracy, you can benchmark the inference speed (ms/image and FPS) to assess its performance in a practical clinical setting.

+* **Run Benchmark:**
+    Execute the `Start_CL_test.py` script.
+This also requires the **seed value from Step 2**.
+    ```bash
+    python Start_CL_test.py --seed YOUR_SEED_VALUE
+    # Replace YOUR_SEED_VALUE with the seed used during training
+    ```
+    The script measures the inference time for every image in the specified test set and reports a summary of the average inference time and FPS.

 <br>